MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-hybrid-stack-hci-content.md

 GitOps significantly minimizes the need for direct cluster management, resulting in a simplified operational model and also increased security.
 GitOps supports the principle of least privilege.
 For example, GitOps removes the need to modify clusters manually via kubectl, so fewer privileges are required.
 GitOps also provides early feedback about proposed policy changes.
 Early feedback is particularly valuable to developers because it helps then reduce the risk and costs that are associated with bugs.

-GitOps simplifies standardizing cluster configurations across your organization to meet compliance and governance requirements.
+GitOps simplifies the standardization of cluster configurations across your organization to meet compliance and governance requirements.
 You can define a baseline configuration that you want to apply to every cluster and its components, including, for example, network policies, role bindings, and pod security policies.
 To implement that configuration across all Azure Arc-enabled clusters, you can use Azure Policy, targeting resource groups or subscriptions.
 These policies apply automatically to existing resources and also to resources that are created after the policy assignment.

 GitOps links your cluster with one or more Git repositories.
-Each repository can be used to describe different aspects of cluster configuration.
+You can use each repository to describe different aspects of cluster configuration.
 The resulting declarative model facilitates automation of the provisioning and management of Kubernetes resources like namespaces or deployments via their manifest files.
 You can also use Helm charts, which, together with Flux v2 and Kustomize, facilitate the automated deployment of containerized applications, or Kustomize files that describe environment-specific changes.

 #### Use Flux

 Flux is implemented as a Kubernetes operator.
 It uses a set of controllers and corresponding declarative APIs.
 The controllers manage a set of custom resources that work collectively to deliver the intended functionality.

 GitOps is enabled in an Azure Arc-enabled Kubernetes cluster as a `Microsoft.KubernetesConfiguration/extensions/microsoft.flux` cluster extension.
-After the `microsoft.flux` cluster extension is installed, you can create one or more `fluxConfigurations` resources that sync the content of configuration sources to the cluster and reconcile the cluster to the desired state.
+After you install the `microsoft.flux` cluster extension, you can create one or more `fluxConfigurations` resources that sync the content of configuration sources to the cluster and reconcile the cluster to a desired state.

 By default, the `microsoft.flux` extension installs the Flux controllers (Source, Kustomize, Helm, and Notification) and FluxConfig Custom Resource Definitions (CRD), `fluxconfig-agent`, and `fluxconfig-controller`.
 You can also choose which of these controllers you want to install and can optionally install the Flux `image-automation` and `image-reflector` controllers, which facilitate updating and retrieving Docker images.